arya-araban/UniMelb/COMP90086 - Computer Vision/README.md

 # COMP90086 - Computer Vision

 ### Assignment 1 - Laplacian Pyramid Image Compression
-Laplacian pyramid construction and reconstruction functions were implemennted in Python, and the images were Compressed by quantizing pyramid layers and reconstructing the image.

-Analyzed effects of compression on image quality and frequency content.
-Found a good balance between compression ratio and reconstruction error.
+Python implementations of Laplacian pyramid construction and reconstruction functions were utilized to compress images.
+This involved quantizing pyramid layers and subsequently reconstructing the image.
+The impact of compression on image quality and frequency content was thoroughly assessed, leading to the identification of an optimal trade-off between compression ratio and reconstruction error.

 ----

 ### Assignment 2 - Scene Classification with CNNs
-The second assignment was to outline a research plan for the proposed research topic.
-In our case, unsupervised domain adaptation for monocular depth estimation from synthetic to real environments was investigated.
-The plan suggested a combination of domain randomization and generative adversarial networks, by providing a thorough explanation of the motivation, research question context, investigative and analysis methods, as well as the potential contributions of the study.
+A CNN was implemented and trained on a subset of the SceneNet dataset.
+Data augmentation techniques were applied to enhance the dataset, and the performance of the trained model was analyzed.
+The influence of different convolutional kernel sizes on accuracy was examined, and the learned kernels were visualized.

 ----

 ### Assignment 3 - Image Inpainting
-The second assignment was to outline a research plan for the proposed research topic.
-In our case, unsupervised domain adaptation for monocular depth estimation from synthetic to real environments was investigated.
-The plan suggested a combination of domain randomization and generative adversarial networks, by providing a thorough explanation of the motivation, research question context, investigative and analysis methods, as well as the potential contributions of the study.
+A thorough analysis was conducted on an image inpainting algorithm designed to fill in missing regions in images by replicating patterns from neighboring areas.
+Various enhancements were explored to improve the image quality, including experimenting with different context window sizes and shapes.
+Additionally, alternative patch similarity metrics, sampling approaches, and reconstruction orders were tested to optimize the inpainting process.

 ----

 ### Final Project - Visually Similar Image Matching
-The second assignment was to outline a research plan for the proposed research topic.
-In our case, unsupervised domain adaptation for monocular depth estimation from synthetic to real environments was investigated.
-The plan suggested a combination of domain randomization and generative adversarial networks, by providing a thorough explanation of the motivation, research question context, investigative and analysis methods, as well as the potential contributions of the study.
+Models were developed and assessed for the purpose of matching similar image pairs from the Totally-Looks-Like dataset.
+Various techniques were explored, including Canny edge detection, utilization of pre-trained networks, and the implementation of a Siamese network with triplet loss.
+Among these approaches, the fine-tuned Siamese network exhibited superior performance, making it the most effective method for the task at hand.